Cognex-ID/phonegap-manateeworks-v3/README.md

 <meta http-equiv="Content-Security-Policy" content="default-src * 'unsafe-inline'; style-src 'self' 'unsafe-inline'; media-src *" />
 ```

-###Adding a license

-The license is not set during plugin add, instead, you can set it in **Resources.resw**, which is an xml file.
-This file is part of the WindowsComponnent project and is located in Strings\en-US.
-Once the solution is built, you can open it via Visual Studio.
-It contains one element named **MW_LICENSE_KEY**, where you can set your license in place of **YOUR_LICENSE_KEY** in the value section.
-This license won't be taken into account during registration if you set a key string in **MWBScanner.js** (which is not advised).

 ###Functionalities

  - The function **scanImage()** requires image files to be placed in the www folder.